What Is Chronic Diarrhea?

 - fever and chills

-Dehydration is when the body no longer has enough fluids to function properly.
-In infants and young children, dehydration can progress rapidly, and can lead to more serious health complications if not treated quickly.
+Dehydration is when the body no longer has enough fluids to work properly.
+In infants and young children, dehydration can progress rapidly.
+It can lead to more serious health complications if it isn’t treated quickly.
 Complications of dehydration include shock, organ damage, and coma.

 - dry mouth